fluxcd/flux/docs/references/automated-image-update.md

 daemonsets or cronjobs objects.
 You can also control what tags should be considered for an update by using glob, regex or semantic version expressions.

+!!!note
-> **Note:** that Flux only works with immutable image tags (`:latest` is not supported).
+    Flux only works with immutable image tags (`:latest` is not supported).
     Every image tag must be unique, for this you can use the Git commit SHA or semver when tagging images.

 ## Examples